Riding the Trend or Protecting Profits | Entegris Inc. (ENTG)

 KeyBanc Capital Markets gave a rating of “Overweight” to ENTG, setting the target price at $183 in the report published on December 14th of the previous year.

-During the last 5 trading sessions, ENTG fell by -11.47%, which changed the moving average for the period of 200-days by -7.01% in comparison to the 20-day moving average, which settled at $129.37.
-In addition, Entegris Inc. saw -20.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENTG rose by +10.50%, which changed the moving average for the period of 200-days by +13.51% in comparison to the 20-day moving average, which settled at $126.60.
+In addition, Entegris Inc. saw -7.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading